The lab is not currently taking new graduate students. Please check back for future opportunities, pending availability of funding.

 Marie Klein (PhD student in Gail Taylor’s lab, co-supervised by Troy Magney and me)

-Former lab members (from UC Davis or the University of Sydney)
+Former lab members (from UC Davis and/or the University of Sydney)

 Heather Vice (MS student, now with NRCS)

-Dongliang Xiong (Postdoc, now at Huazhong Agricultural University)
+Dongliang Xiong (Postdoc, now a professor at Huazhong Agricultural University)

 Paula Guzmán Delgado (Postdoc, now in Maciej Zwieniecki’s lab)

-William (Tam) Salter (Postdoc, currently at the University of Sydney)
+William (Tam) Salter (Postdoc, now Lecturer at the University of Sydney)

 Rose Deng (Postdoc, now at Flinders University in Adelaide)